AncientPunishers/yt-comments-crawler/README.md

 crawl yt video comments and replies using just requests.

-do not need chromium or other headless browser dependencies.
+do not need chromium or other headless browser dependencies or any API key.

 ---